kirilinsky/kirilinsky/README.md

 I build things.
 Sometimes they work.

-Frontend Engineer (8+ yrs) — TS, React, Next.js, CSS, A11y and CI Platforms.
+Lead Frontend Engineer (8+ yrs) — TS, React, Next.js, CSS, A11y and CI Platforms.
 I think software should be inclusive by default.

 ### what I'm into